 What do you know about B12?
-Well you might know that it’s a vitamin, you might know that it’s something you have to take to be healthy (like most vitamins), and you might be pretty sure that it’s in the once a day, multi supplement you take.
+Well, you might know that it’s a vitamin, you might know that it’s a vitamin your body needs to be healthy (like most vitamins), and you might be pretty sure that it’s in the once a day, multi supplement you take.

 But what is B12?
 Why do you need it?
 And what happens when your body has too little?

 Well, if you have any of those questions, you’re in the right place.

 B12 is a vitamin that your body needs to do things like, make red blood cells, nerves, and DNA synthesis (to name a few).
 So basically, you need to have healthy B12 levels for your body to function properly.
 I don’t know if you’ve ever tried to go about your daily life without blood, nerves, or DNA, but I wouldn’t recommend it.